 Zuboff's Framework

-The surveillance capitalist business model, Zuboff argues, differs from earlier forms of capitalism in that it does not sell products to users (users are the raw material, not the customers) and does not involve any exchange with users (behavioral data is extracted without meaningful consent and without compensation).
-The products sold to advertisers are behavioral predictions -- calculated assessments of the likelihood that a particular user, at a particular moment, will respond to a particular stimulus in a particular way.
-As data volumes and AI capabilities have grown, the predictions have become increasingly accurate and the behavioral stimuli increasingly precisely calibrated.
+The surveillance capitalist business model differs from earlier forms of capitalism in that it does not sell products to users (users are the raw material, not the customers) and does not involve any exchange with users (behavioral data is extracted without meaningful consent and without compensation).
+The products sold to advertisers are behavioral predictions — calculated assessments of the likelihood that a particular user, at a particular moment, will respond to a particular stimulus in a particular way.

-The most dystopian element of Zuboff's analysis is what she calls the 'behavioral modification' capability: surveillance capitalism does not merely predict behavior but seeks to influence it, by shaping the information environment, the timing and framing of stimuli, and the social validation signals that users receive.
-The Facebook emotional contagion experiment of 2014, in which the company secretly manipulated users' news feeds to study the effect on their emotional states, is a documented instance of this capability being used on approximately 700,000 people without their knowledge.
+The most alarming element of Zuboff's analysis is what she calls the "behavioral modification" capability: surveillance capitalism does not merely predict behavior but seeks to influence it, by shaping the information environment, the timing and framing of stimuli, and the social validation signals that users receive.
+The Facebook emotional contagion experiment of 2014, in which the company secretly manipulated users' news feeds to study the effect on their emotional states, is a documented instance of this capability being used on approximately 700,000 people without their knowledge or consent.

 Autonomous Weapons